conorpp/u2f-zero/README.md

 U2F Zero has a [true random number generator](https://en.wikipedia.org/wiki/Hardware_random_number_generator) (TRNG).
-It's used internally for key generating and signing but it's also exposed to the user for other use cases because a good source of entropy can be useful.
+It's used internally for key generation and signing but it's also exposed to the user for other use cases because a good source of entropy can be useful.

 Generate random numbers from the device: